-We face many complex challenges when looking to undertake the required annual inspection and maintenance.
+We face many complex challenges when carrying out annual inspection and maintenance to meet fire damper requirements.
 The correct operation of the damper needs to be witnessed and the internal surfaces of the components should be cleaned.
 The cleaning is an important activity as it keeps the device as clean as possible, so that correct function and closure is possible.

 The need for internal access for the cleaning and inspection requires a good free area around the damper, this will allow the testing person access.
 Ideally a minimum free area of approximately 600mm x 600mm directly below the damper would be kept free of all other obstructions and services to allow a technician the space to safely access the component.
 In many locations the dampers are obstructed by the building fabric or they are surrounded or located above other services in ceiling voids.

 An access door should be fitted on either side of every fire damper, this is specified in BESA DW144 and TR19 as a requirement.
 Access either side of the fire damper will aid the cleaning, inspection and any future remedial works to the device.
 On many first-year inspections additional access doors may be required, our engineers are able to supply and fit access doors if required.